namtvit07/pushpop/README.md

 end
 ```

-The `sendgrid` plugin requires that the following environment variables are set: `SENDGRID_DOMAIN`, `SENDGRID_USERNAME`, and `SENDGRID_PASSWORD`.

 The `preview` directive is optional and defaults to false.
-If you set it to true, the email contents will print out
+If you set it to true the email contents will print out
-to the console, but the email will not be sent.
+to the console but the email will not be sent.

-The `body` method can take a string, or it can take the same parameters as `template`,
-in which case it will render a template to create the body.
+The `body` method can take a string, or it can take the same parameters as `template`, in which case it will render a template to create the body.
 For example:

 ``` ruby
 body 'pingpong_report.html.erb', response, step_responses
 ```

+The `sendgrid` plugin requires that the following environment variables are set:

++ `SENDGRID_DOMAIN`
++ `SENDGRID_USERNAME`
++ `SENDGRID_PASSWORD`

 ##### Twilio

-The `twilio` plugin provides DSL to specify SMS recipient information as well as the text itself.
+The `twilio` plugin provides a DSL to specify SMS recipient information as well as the message itself.

 Here's an example: